 Medical Marijuana Card Application Process

 Applying for your medical marijuana card can be stressful.
 You first need to find a legit, licensed physician in your area that specializes in prescribing medical cannabis as medicine.
 Then you need to make an appointment with that doctor and be prepared to describe all pains and ailments you experience on a daily basis. ( Cachexia, cancer, chronic pain, epilepsy, seizures, glaucoma, HIV or AIDS, uscle spasticity, and nausea) just to name a few.
 Use our Directory of approved physicians in your area for prescribing medical pot to get started.
-Our forums link is a great place to chat with other people about medical marijuana and the application/physicians process.

 Residency Requirement – 12 of the 16 states require proof of residency to be considered a qualifying patient for medical marijuana use.
 Oregon and Montana have announced that they will accept out-of-state applications.
 It is unclear if non-residents will be able to apply to be qualifying registered patients in Arizona until the rules are determined by ADHS.